hassan22EL/mega2/README.md

+A- install lib in your porject
+ 1-

-to add module in project copy module from modul.h with in inc folder in res.h in application application for example to add module twi copy this block
+ B-to add module in project copy module from modul.h within inc folder in res.h in application for example to add module twi copy this block from module.h and pate into res.h in your application
 ```
 /*
 ----------------------------------------------------------------------------------------